Outer Wilds

 Outer Wilds is a 2019 action-adventure game developed by Mobius Digital and published by Annapurna Interactive.
 The game follows the player character as they explore a planetary system stuck in a 22-minute time loop that resets after the sun goes supernova and destroys the system.
 Through repeated attempts, they investigate the alien ruins of the Nomai to discover their history and the cause of the time loop.

 The game began development in 2012 as director Alex Beachum's master's thesis.
 He was inspired to create a game focused on exploration in which the player character was not the center of the game world.
 Beachum led a small team in building the game, first as an independent project, then as a commercial game at Mobius after the project won the Excellence in Design and Seumas McNally Grand Prize awards at the 2015 Independent Games Festival.
 Annapurna joined the project as the publisher in 2015 and funded its expansion beyond a student project.

 Outer Wilds was released for Windows, Xbox One, and PlayStation 4 in 2019, for PlayStation 5 and Xbox Series X/S in 2022, and for Nintendo Switch in 2023.
 An expansion which explores further themes in a new location in the planetary system, Echoes of the Eye, was begun in 2019 and released for the same platforms in 2021.
 Outer Wilds was positively received upon release, with most critics acclaiming its design and some criticizing the uneven difficulty of gameplay and pursuing the game's mysteries.
 Echoes of the Eye was also positively received, with some criticism for its introduction of horror elements.
-Outer Wilds was featured in several game of the year lists for 2019 as well as game of the decade and game of the era lists, and won in multiple categories at award shows, including the Best Game award at the 16th British Academy Games Awards.
+Outer Wilds was featured in several game of the year lists for 2019 as well as game of the decade and game of the era lists, won in multiple categories at award shows, including the Best Game award at the 16th British Academy Games Awards, and is regarded as one of the greatest video games ever made.